 Dr. Williams’ expression and excellent lighting make this photo work.

-Visit her website at Integrated Psychological Clinical and Forensic Services
+Visit Dr. Williams’ website at Integrated Psychological Clinical and Forensic Services.

 This is the evolution from a studio photograph headshot to a website-ready full width (screen size) image with room for text.